sghill-rewrite/handy-uri-templates-2-api-plugin/README.md

 # Handy Uri Templates 2.x API Plugin for Jenkins

 This plugin bundles [Handy Uri Templates 2.x](https://github.com/damnhandy/Handy-URI-Templates).

-These components can be used by other plugins as a dependency.
+This components can be used by other plugins as a dependency.
 It allows managing library updates independently from plugins.

 ## Release Notes